HeavyLaser-Sparrow/GUPPI/README.md

 If you have ideas to make the code better (there are many ways to make it better, but I am too lazy to do so), please tell me in the Pull Requests.

+If the source code of an already created dependency is changed, there will be a 0.1 update.
+If there is a completely new addition to the GUPPI, there will be a 1 update.